vincentchalamon/zero-dechet/CONTRIBUTING.md

 -   Check if the bug is not already reported
 -   A clear title to resume the issue
--   A description of the workflow needed to reproduce the bug (a Gherkin scenario would be awesome)
+-   A description of the workflow needed to reproduce the bug

 > _NOTE:_ Don't hesitate giving as much information as you can (OS, PHP version extensions...)